House Democrats release new documents from indicted Giuliani associate

 Parnas, however, continued to push to set up a meeting between Zelensky and Giuliani.
 On July 7, he texted Giuliani to say he was traveling to Vienna and "trying to get us mr Z."

 The undated handwritten notes bear the letterhead of the Ritz-Carlton in Vienna.
-On the reverse side of the note about the "Biden case," Parnas included a reminder to "do my 'magic' and cut deal," underlining the last word twice for emphasis.
+In what appears to be the reverse side of the note about the "Biden case," Parnas wrote a reminder to "do my 'magic' and cut deal," underlining the last word twice for emphasis.